 The source of the Conspiracy I believe in is British Freemasonry, and related institutions of the British Occult.
-I find it suspicions that England's Monarchy was the only one never toppled by the Masonic manipulated Revolutions of the late 18th and 19th Centuries.
-Given how Organized Freemasonry began in Britain and then spread to other regions.
-A fact I make a point of when talking about in England and Egypt.
+I find it suspicions that England's Monarchy was the only one never toppled by the Masonic influenced Revolutions of the late 18th and 19th Centuries.
+Given how Organized Freemasonry began in Britain and then spread to other regions from there.
+A fact I make a point of talking about in England and Egypt.

 Sir Robert Walpole was a Freemason, in fact it seems the Masons sometimes met in his residence.